Psycho shower scene: Analysis

-The heavy downpour can be seen as a foreshadowing of the shower, and its cessation can be seen as a symbol of Marion making up her mind to return to Phoenix.
-French film critic Serge Kaganski wrote: "The shower scene is both feared and desired.
-Hitchcock may be scaring his female viewers out of their wits, but he is turning his male viewers into potential rapists because Janet Leigh has been turning men on ever since she appeared in her brassiere in the first scene".
-Film theorist Robin Wood also discusses how the shower washes "away her guilt".
+The shower scene has been frequently analyzed by critics and scholars.
+Geoffrey Macnab of The Independent claims that, as directors Peter Bogdanovich and Guillermo del Toro discussed also for 78/52, "attitudes to sex, mothers and politics in early 1960s America" can be found.
+The heavy downpour has been seen as a foreshadowing of the shower scene, and its cessation can be seen as a symbol of Marion making up her mind to return to Phoenix.
+Film theorist Robin Wood discusses how the shower washes "away her guilt".
 He comments upon the "alienation effect" of killing off the "apparent center of the film" with which spectators had identified.